Artist In Residence

 Program Description

 Art and community are key elements of our mission and passion.
-LUX Center for the Arts has been the heart of creativity in Lincoln for more than 46 years through our diverse programs, events, classes, and memberships.
+LUX Center for the Arts has been the heart of creativity in Lincoln for more than 47 years through our diverse programs, events, classes, and memberships.
 We provide an inclusive, community focused environment for artists of all ages and skill levels.

 Eligibility

-BFA or MFA encouraged.
+Most of our residents have earned their MFA before joining us, but this is not required for application.
 Equivalent experience (residencies, apprenticeships, internships, or other non-traditional education experiences) will be considered.
-The LUX has a focus on manual arts and does not currently provide residencies for digital artists.
-Residencies are granted based on quality of work, desire to teach, community-mindedness, and experience.
-Residents teach a variety of classes to all age levels, but experience and enthusiasm for teaching children grades K-12 is helpful.
-Experience with teaching, and artists with more than one area of expertise, will have the most opportunities.
+The LUX has a focus on manual (non-digital) arts and does not currently provide residencies for digital artists.
+Residencies are granted based on quality of work, desire to teach, community-mindedness, experience and demonstrated seriousness of practice.

 Selection Process